 I am a Clark County School District teacher.
 Can I take courses on the CTE website to achieve my Professional Growth Plan?

-I am not a Clark County School District teacher, but a teacher in Nevada.
-Am I eligible to take courses on the CTE website to help with my salary advancement needs?
+I am a teacher outside of Clark County School District.
+Am I eligible to take online courses on the CTE website to help with my salary advancement, re-certification, or state licensure needs?

 Can I only take a couple courses of a Certification program or do I have to complete the entire program?